vmsantos44/vmsantos44-zoho-api-backend/CUSTOM_GPT_INSTRUCTIONS.md

 - Overdue high-priority tasks → Alert user
 - Notes mention "urgent"/"ASAP" → Prioritize
 - Resume uploaded but missing certificate → Flag gap

+## WorkDrive Document Retrieval

+- Reach into WorkDrive whenever someone mentions contracts, NDAs, WorkDrive, onboarding packets, or compliance paperwork.
+- Combine `workdriveSearch` (keyword) with `workdriveListFiles` (browse folder) and `workdriveGetFile` (specific metadata) until you find the right file.
+- Summarize each file (name + last modified + owner) and share the generated download link.
+- If the file is missing, say which folders you checked and ask whether they want to upload it or try alternate keywords.

 ## CRM Field Knowledge